 “In order to cherish his memory, and forever let his name live on, we want to give to others how he continuously gave love to everyone he met,” Lilly said.
 “Any amount that can be given will be cherished.
 Thank you all for your support and generosity!
 Please continue to spread love everywhere and to everyone, just like Jus did!”

 Wallace suffered a gunshot wound to his torso on June 5 at a relative’s home at 342 Beach 45th St. He was rushed to St. John’s Episcopal Hospital, where he was pronounced dead.
-His 29-year-old uncle is recovering from a bullet wound to his shoulder at Jamaica Hospital.
+His 29-year-old uncle is recovering from bullet wounds to his neck and hand at Jamaica Hospital.

 Meanwhile, the suspect, Jovan Young, 29, of Beach Channel Drive, turned himself in to police on Tuesday, June 8.
 His arrest comes on what would’ve been Wallace’s 11th birthday.
 Young faces murder, attempted murder, assault and criminal possession of a weapon charges in connection with a June 5 homicide.